Redcrafter/verilog2factorio/README.md

 You can check out the web demo [here](https://redcrafter.github.io/verilog2factorio).

 ## Install
-Manually compile [yosys](https://github.com/YosysHQ/yosys) (since the last release is quite old) and add it to your PATH.
+Manually compile [Yosys 0.34](https://github.com/YosysHQ/yosys/releases/tag/yosys-0.34) (later releases might not work) and add it to your PATH.

 Run ``` npm install ``` to install all dependencies.